eddrichjanzzen/eddrichjanzzen.github.io/_posts/blog/_posts/2021-07-31-spacebetween-react-native-styling.md

 ##### Learn once, write anywhere.

 [React Native](https://reactnative.dev/) is an amazing tool for writing cross plaform applications.
-If you're thinking about building an application with the the capability to support multiple platforms, then this is the tool for you! :raised_hands:
+If you're thinking about building applications with the the capability to support multiple platforms, then this is the tool for you! :raised_hands:

 Recently, I've been working on a feature that diplays a list of elements into the view port in a grid-style format.
 At first, I was able to solve the issue by adding the `grid-gap` property to the styles prop like so: